Katie Ledecky passes Michael Phelps for most individual golds at world championships

 She also is a seven-time Olympic gold medalist and the world record holder in both the 800 and 1,500.

-But that winning time — 8 minutes, 8.87 seconds, the seventh-quickest she’d ever swum — wasn’t quite good enough in her favorite event.
+But that winning time — 8 minutes, 8.87 seconds, which is the seventh-quickest she’d ever swum — wasn’t quite good enough in her favorite event.

 “I’m just always trying to think of new ways to improve.
 I mean I’ve already got everything turning in my head right now.
 I kind of wanted to be better than I was tonight,” she said, twirling her right hand beside her right ear, trying to stir up ideas.